ryanburda/buf_marker.nvim/README.md

 **Why only show marks for open buffers?**

-Over time, you'll accumulate marks for many buffers across your project.
+Over time, you'll accumulate marks for many buffers across a given project.
 Displaying all marks would create visual clutter and make it harder to find the information you need.
 By showing only marks for currently open buffers, the status display provides focus and context for the specific problem you're working on right now.
 If you need to see all marks, you can list them separately using `:BufMarkList` or by using one of